So after sharing with you the 13 items I don’t travel without, here are the things that, from my experience, are just not needed when you travel.

 If you don’t have it or will need more, you can buy it.
 Often it is cheaper to source locally than bringing from home.
 Especially in Asia.
 Things are cheap and readily available, although often unreliable.
 Similarly in South or Central America.

 The items I would include as exceptions would probably be:

-- Medication - many things can be purchased from a pharmacy, but you want to ensure you have enough until you can find one and often it is difficult to communicate what you need or possibly you will need to see a doctor or have a prescription.
+- Medication – many things can be purchased from a pharmacy.
+You want to ensure you have enough medication until you can find a pharmacy.
+It may be difficult to communicate what you need.
+Then possibly you will need to see a doctor or have a prescription.
 Have an emergency supply of painkillers and I recommend some Tiger Balm.

-- Tampons - these are difficult to source in Asia and Central/South America.
+- Tampons – these are difficult to source in Asia and Central/South America.
 They do exist, but often only in bigger cities and usually are expensive (more than back home).
-I'm not suggesting you fill your bag with them...
-That's a bit extreme!
-Just be mindful that you may have to look at an alternative or plan ahead whilst in a city, to obtain them and this is even harder in Muslim countries.
+I’m not suggesting you fill your bag with them… That’s a bit extreme!
+Just be mindful that you may have to look at an alternative or plan ahead.
+Whilst in a city try to stock up.
+This seems to become even harder in Muslim countries.

 - Religious and cultural items – if this applies to you then you will understand the point.
 These items are not going to be easy to source everywhere you go, so prepare for this.

 Everyone needs something to remind them of home.
 Take whatever it is with you but limit yourself to just one item.